 - the large part of the ear – Cut a piece of paper to the correct shape and use that as a template.
-You will need 4 of these per headband.
+You will need 4 ear pieces per headband.

-- the small inner section of the ear – as above, however, you will only need 2 of these per headband.
+- the small inner section of the ear – as above, but you will only need 2 per headband.

-Stitch the long sides of the sleeve together using an over-edge stitch (either using the sewing machine or by hand).
+Stitch the long sides of the sleeve together using an over-edge stitch (using the sewing machine or by hand).
 Pull the sleeve over the headband, fold the ends over and stitch by hand.

-Stitch the inner ear to the outer ear.
-Then stitch the back and front of each ear together.
+Stitch the inner ear to the outer ear and then stitch the back and front of each ear together.
 Use a couple of strands of embroidery thread.

 Put a small amount of stuffing in each ear.
 This is to help the ears stand up and fill them out a little so they don’t flop over when stitched to the headband.